 The CEO's Office works closely with the CEO and aids him in his duties.
-The CEO Office's main responsibilities are to implement the Issuer's strategy, handle internal and external communication, including with institutions, public enterprises and various stakeholders.
-The CEO's Office manages the activities and decisions of the Issuer's Board of Directors and executive board and provides follow-up.
+The CEO's Office manages the activities and decisions of the Bank's Board of Directors and executive board and provides follow-up.
+Compliance, Human Resources ("HR"), and the Marketing & Communication Department report directly to the CEO.

-Compliance